 Now that I realized this, if I make a decision or do something that they don’t accept, I just allow them to sulk, pout, and nag for a while.
 I let them manage and be responsible for their own emotions, and they learn to get over it eventually.

 So check to see if you have taken extra responsibilities that aren’t yours in any of your relationships.
 For example, you feel responsible for your client’s, friends’, co-workers’ emotions, and well-being.

 3. Don’t let external harmony dictates your inner peace.

-Apart from feeling compassion, one reason why INFJs is so ready to help a person who is suffering is that the external harmony affects our internal harmony.
-If there is a conflict in other immediate environment or our loved ones are feeling lousy, our Fe function naturally pick up on the disharmony and negative emotions.
+Apart from feeling compassion, one reason why INFJs are so ready to help a person who is suffering is that external harmony affects our internal harmony.
+If there is a conflict in other immediate environment or our loved ones are feeling lousy, our Fe function naturally picks up on the disharmony and negative emotions.
 And we won’t feel good too.

 So we want our external environment to be as harmonious as possible and feel a need to please others and help them with their suffering.
 When they feel good, we feel good.